-The operation of this starter (see figure 4.13) is as follow; Pressing the start button energizes the K, Δ and Y contactor coils.
+The operation of this starter (see figure 4.8.a) is as follow; Pressing the start button energizes the K, Δ and Y contactor coils.
 The contactors for Δ and Y close, placing the motor on reduced voltage.
 The Y contactors connect the three coil ands of the autotransformers together to from the star point.
 After a present time interval, the pneumatic timing relay opens the Δ and Y contactors.
 The A contactor are closed, placing the motor directly across the line.
 The starter is mechanically and electrically interlocked.
-Pressing the stop button de-energizes all contactors and disconnects the motor from line.
-If a prolonged overload should occur during the operation of the motor, the overload relay contacts will open and de-energize the holding coil.
+Pressing the stop button de-energizes all contactors and disconnects the motor, the overload relay contacts will open and de-energize the holding coil.
 If an overload condition has caused the relay to trip, it will be necessary to reset the relay contact by hand before the motor can be restarted.